 It’s been a long time since I packed for my first cruise.
 You’d think I packed for an around-the-world cruise rather than a 7-night Caribbean cruise.
 I didn’t have a packing guide or a checklist for my cruise.

-Now I can stow everything I need into one 24” spinner suitcase, plus my carry-on bag.
+My goal is to pack everything I need into a 25” spinner suitcase, plus a carry-on bag.

 - The first seems obvious but frequently overlooked; the weather where you’ll cruise.